wacuuu/workload-collocation-agent/docs/development.rst

 Getting source code and preparing python virtualenv
 ---------------------------------------------------

-OWCA uses `pipenv <https://pipenv.readthedocs.io/en/latest/>`_ to create python virtualenv with all tools required to run, validate and build the project.
+WCA uses `pipenv <https://pipenv.readthedocs.io/en/latest/>`_ to create python virtualenv with all tools required to run, validate and build the project.

 1. Install pip using 3.6 Python interpreter (available in ``epel`` release and "Software Collections" python collections: